CDCgov/eicr-anonymization/README.md

    - Whenever the same value appears multiple times, it should be replaced by the same placeholder.
    - This includes when a value is formatted differently across instances.

+### How it Works
+The eICR Anonymizer has three main parts: The YAML configuration file, a parser, and an anonymizer.
+First the configuration lists whether or not an element or attribute of a [CDA object](https://build.fhir.org/ig/HL7/CDA-core-2.0/index.html) should be considered sensitive.
+See the [configuration](#custom-configuration) for more on how to write the configuration file.
+The configuration file is used by the parser as the parser steps through each element of the eICR.
+If it finds something that has not been labeled as safe it will add the element to a list of sensitive elements.
+Once all of the sensitive elements have been collected the anonymizer is used on each element to replace the sensitive data.

 ## How to Use

 ### Requirements